buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Types/IfcDistributionChamberElementTypeEnum.md

 # IfcDistributionChamberElementTypeEnum

-This enumeration identifies different types of distribution chambers.
+This enumeration identifies different types of distribution chambers.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.